TQT-RAAQS/LLRS/README.md

 Note: The LLRS is setup to search the proper subdirectories for necessary support files.
 All resource files must be stored at the appropriate subdirectory, and only the file name must be provided in the field, not the full file path.

 ### Run Experiment
 Run the LLRS executable placed at `bin/modules/llrs-exe/llrs-exe`.
-This causes the LLRS to begin waiting for an AWG trigger which will start the experiment execution.
+This causes the LLRS to begin waiting for an AWG trigger (jump from segment 0 to 1) which will start the reconfiguration execution.

 ## Peripherals